 Repeat Last Command in Quire Permalink

-The Repeat Last Command feature lets you quickly apply the same action—such as setting a due date, assignee, or priority—to another task without repeating the entire process.
-This helps speed up task management, especially when updating multiple tasks with similar settings.
+The Repeat Last Command feature lets you quickly apply the same action to another task without repeating the entire process.
+This is especially useful when updating multiple tasks with similar settings, such as a due date, assignee, or priority.

 - Make sure you have already performed an action (for example, setting a due date).